• HOME

 Move fast and fix things: EV charger maintenance

-By Mark Marmer Owner and Founder, Signature Electric
+By Mark Marmer Owner and Founder, Signature Electric, Matthew Bartolone Head of Public Solutions, North America, ABB E-Mobility

 The cost of downtime at a charging site is real: lost revenue, frustrated drivers and site hosts who may think twice about dealing with this amenity.
 This session goes deep into what good preventative and demand maintenance looks like in practice from day one.
 From hardware selection to cables, connectivity and error codes, panelists share lessons from the field on building a maintenance stack that keeps chargers online, protects capital investment and creates confidence in our national charging network.